subhk24/TradeVeil/CONTRIBUTING.md

 Reporting Bugs
 Use the Issues tab to report bugs or request features.

-Join us in building the most secure and private B2B marketplace for local wholesalers and retailers!
+Join us in building the most secure and private B2B marketplace for local wholesalers and retailers to experience best trading platform!